muezzinsarwar/console-dot-love-proposal/README.md

 The console.love team will use a combination of Centralized and Feature Branch Git Workflows, with an emphasis on pair programming.
 Responsibilities will be distributed roughly as follows:

-Jaimie - Project Manager - Backend + Testing - Deployment - React Router
+Jaimie - Project Manager/Scrum Master - Backend + Testing - Deployment - React Router
 <br>
 Muezzin - Git Manager - Javascript Guru - Algorithm Wizard
 <br>